aiidateam/aiida-core/docs/source/developer_guide/plugins/quickstart.rst

 That's it - now you can ``import aiida-mycode`` and start developing your plugin

-A few notes:
+A few things to keep in mind:
  * Be sure to update the `setup.json`_, in particular the license and version number
  * :ref:`Get your plugin listed <plugins.get_listed>` as soon as possible to reserve your plugin name and to inform others of your ongoing development

 .. _setup.json: https://github.com/aiidateam/aiida-plugin-template/blob/master/setup.json
 .. _registry: https://github.com/aiidateam/aiida-registry